Noxid86/handbook/Operations/Travel.md

 # Travel

-We don't travel heavily as part of our regular work but will occasionally visit clients in remote cities, travel for sales, attend conferences, or visit other DevMynd offices.
+We don't travel heavily as part of our regular work but will occasionally visit clients in remote cities, perform user research, travel for sales, attend conferences, or visit other DevMynd offices.
 The following policies apply to all travel at DevMynd regardless of the purpose.

 ## Booking